C0RUJA0/uvc-gadget-webcam/README.md

 PiSight
 ```

-4.4 Test on the host computer
+### 4.4 Test on the host computer

 Disconnect and reconnect the USB cable between the Raspberry Pi and the host computer.

-On Windows, open Device Manager and check under “Cameras”: the device should now appear with the name defined in `function_name` (for example, “PiSight”), instead of the generic “UVC Camera”.
+On Windows, open Device Manager and check under “Cameras”: the device should now appear with the name defined in `function_name` (for example, `PiSight`), instead of the generic `UVC Camera`.
 On macOS, the new name should also appear in applications that list video devices.